-Since founding in 1989, instructors from the Stevie Ray’s School of Improv have helped people in need to improve their lives.
+Since founding in 1989, we have helped people in need to improve their lives with the Skills for Life Project.
 We teach valuable communication skills that apply to real-world challenges; conflict resolution, job interviews, working with landlords, self-advocacy, and working with others.
-Because these are challenges faced by so many, Stevie Ray’s has worked with at-risk youth, victims of domestic violence, the homeless, the mentally ill, the incarcerated, and the unemployed.
+We have worked with at-risk youth, victims of domestic violence, the homeless, the mentally ill, and the unemployed.

 We met Felicia at a workshop Stevie Ray was conducting for the Tubman Family Alliance.
 Felicia was in her forties, but her circumstances made her look older than her years.
 She and her two children were residents at the domestic abuse shelter, where Stevie had volunteered to teach communication skills.
 We had learned that domestic violence often involves the abuser removing all support for the victim by cutting them off from the outside world.
 As such, many of the women had no employment history or rental record, and also lacked the confidence and communication skills to get a job, apartment, or stand up to their abuser in court and fight for custody of their children.